danReynolds/nerdinator/README.md

 There are then 4 commands you can use:

-* `nerdinator add Projects/nerdinator`:

-scopes the tmuxinator configuration in the current directory to the Projects namespace and namespaces can be nested arbitrarily.
+1. `nerdinator add Projects/nerdinator`: scopes the tmuxinator configuration in the current directory to the Projects namespace and namespaces can be nested arbitrarily.

-* `nerdinator start Projects`:

-starts a tmux session for each configuration listed under the Projects namespace.

-`nerdinator start Projects/nerdinator`:

-starts only the tmux session for the nerdinator configuration.
+2. `nerdinator start Projects`: starts a tmux session for each configuration listed under the Projects namespace. `nerdinator start Projects/nerdinator`: Similarly starts only the tmux session for the nerdinator configuration.

-* `nerdinator remove Projects/nerdinator`:

-removes nerdinator from the Projects namespace.
-Similarly `nerdinator remove Projects` removes all under the namespace.
+3. `nerdinator remove Projects/nerdinator`: removes nerdinator from the Projects namespace. `nerdinator remove Projects`: removes all under the namespace.

-* `nerdinator list`:

-shows all the namespaces and their descendent configurations.
+4. `nerdinator list`: shows all the namespaces and their descendent configurations.

 ## Development